This is the one and only EIB Network, the nation's most listened to, most envied radio talk show in America.

 There is no diversion.

-Carrie has entered the campaign fray on an issue that the president's leading with.
+Kerry has entered the campaign fray on an issue that the president's leading with.

-And he's he's biting the bullet big time.
+And he's biting the bullet big time.

-He's canceled all of his appearance uh appearances today.
+He's canceled all of his appearances today.

 They hope he'll be able to get out there later in the week.

-But I'll tell you, with pictures like we're seeing out of Iraq, soldiers making fun of Kerry and what he said about them.
+But I'll tell you, with pictures like we're seeing out of Iraq, soldiers making fun of Kerry and what he said about them, this is not going to go away anytime soon, no matter how much the drive-bys would like for it to happen.

 Yeah, you know, exactly.

-They're inadvertently, I think, letting it slip that you know what they prefer to hear in the media.
+They're inadvertently, I think, letting it slip that, you know, what they prefer to hear in the media.

-You know, if they would prefer to talk about this democratic takeover that's coming.
+You know, if they would prefer to talk about this Democratic takeover that's coming.

 Well, hell yes.